-RICHARD PANCHYK is the author, editor, or translator of 36 books on a diverse range of topics, including children's nonfiction (astronomy, history, archaeology, sports, art, politics/government) and adult nonfiction (history, architecture, preservation, and folklore).
+RICHARD PANCHYK is New York's most prolific local history author, with 21 titles on a wide variety of subjects ranging from architecture to abandoned places.
+Overall, he is the author, editor, or translator of 40 books on a diverse range of topics, including children's nonfiction (astronomy, history, archaeology, sports, art, politics/government) and adult nonfiction (local history, architecture, historic preservation, and folklore).
 His works have been translated into seven languages.
 To order autographed copies of any of his books, to schedule book talks, or for more information, you may contact the author at firstname.lastname@example.org.

 Check back soon for exciting news regarding upcoming releases, and for a chance to win a signed copy of Richard Panchyk's latest books!